AY2526S1-CS2113-T11-2/tp/docs/DeveloperGuide.md

 #### Overview

 The find workflow enables users to quickly locate expenses by searching either category or description fields, returning all matching results in a filtered view.
 Users specify search criteria via prefix-based syntax (`find cat/CATEGORY` or `find desc/DESCRIPTION`), maintaining consistency with other commands in the application.
-We chose separate prefix-based searches over a unified keyword approach to give users precise control: category searches target organizational labels while description searches hunt for specific transaction details.
+The design uses separate prefix-based searches rather than a unified keyword approach to give users precise control: category searches target organizational labels while description searches hunt for specific transaction details.

 The find operation performs case-insensitive substring matching, prioritizing ease of use over exact matching.
 A search for `cat/food` will match expenses categorized as "Food", "Fast Food", or "Seafood".
 This approach reduces the cognitive burden of remembering exact category names or descriptions, particularly useful when users manage dozens of expenses across multiple categories.
 The search is read-only and does not modify any data, making it safe to use exploratively without risk of accidental changes.